birendra07/closures-decorators/README.md

-Certainly!
-Here's an example of a `README.md` file that provides an overview of Python's closures and decorators in understandable sentences:

 # Closures and Decorators in Python

 This repository provides an explanation and examples of closures and decorators in Python.
 These concepts are powerful and widely used in Python programming for different purposes.